medusajs/medusa/docs/content/advanced/backend/shipping/overview.md

 ### Purpose

-It’s important to understand the distinction between shipping methods and shipping options.
+It’s important to understand the distinction between **shipping methods** and **shipping options**.
 Shipping options are templates created by the admin to indicate what shipping options should be shown to a customer.
 This provides customization capabilities in a store, as an admin is free to specify configurations for that option such as what fulfillment provider it uses or what are its rates.

 When handling the order and fulfilling it, you, as a developer, will be mostly interacting with the shipping method.